 All figures are in Canadian dollars unless otherwise stated.
 Additional information relating to the Company can be found on SEDAR at www.sedar.com.
-The shares of Critical Elements are listed on the TSX Venture Exchange under the symbol CRE, on the American Over-The-Counter QX stock exchange (OTCQX) under the symbol CFECF and on the Frankfurt Exchange under the symbol F12.
+The shares of Critical Elements are listed on the TSX Venture Exchange under the symbol CRE, on OTCQX International under the symbol CFECF and on the Frankfurt Exchange under the symbol F12.